 Cyber business interruption (BI) may be the industry’s fastest-growing risk.
-Yet research indicates that most organizations have not yet estimated the potential financial impact of an interruption caused by a cyber event.
+Yet research indicates that most organisations have not yet estimated the potential financial impact of an interruption caused by a cyber event.

-While the costs of a breach of personal information can be estimated from historical data, cyber BI costs are more difficult to determine ahead of time because costs depend on several factors, including the specifics of the cyber event, the affected organization’s business model, and its response.
+While the costs of a breach of personal information can be estimated from historical data, cyber BI costs are more difficult to determine ahead of time.
+This is because costs depend on several factors, including the specifics of the cyber event, the affected organisation’s business model, and its response.
 For this type of event, a scenario-based analysis can provide value by determining a hypothetical fact base and computing the resultant cost impact.

 When using a scenario-based analysis to quantify BI risk, focus on three key factors: